Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Experiments

 \subsection{Evaluation criteria}

 The outputs of all CNN-based edge detectors are edge probability maps instead of binary edge maps.
-Non-maxima suppression, thresholding and edge thining are still required to obtain binary edge maps.
-Following previous works~\cite{hed_ijcv, rcf_pami, bdcn}, we adopt the non-maxima suppression step of ~\cite{structurededge} to process the outputs of our model.
-Three criteria are used to compare the performance of different methods: the Optimal Dataset Scale (ODS) F1-score, where a global optimal threshold is chosen to binarize the edge probability maps; the Optimal Image Scale (OIS) F1-score, where an optimal threshold is chosen for each image to binarize the edge probability maps ; and the Average Precision (AP).
+Non-maxima suppression, thresholding and edge thinning are still required to obtain binary edge maps.
+Following previous work~\cite{hed_ijcv, rcf_pami, bdcn}, we adopt the non-maxima suppression step of ~\cite{structurededge} to process the outputs of our model.
+Three criteria are used to compare the performance of different methods: the Optimal Dataset Scale (ODS) F1-score, where a global optimal threshold is chosen to binarize the edge probability maps; the Optimal Image Scale (OIS) F1-score, where an optimal threshold is chosen for each image to binarize the edge probability maps; and the Average Precision (AP).
 Higher values of these criteria indicate better performance obtained by a method.
-Following previous works, precision-recall curves are also ploted to compare the performance of different methods.
-In the following, we will compare the performance of our msmsfnet with state-of-the-art deep learning based edge detectors using these criteria in three publicly available datasets.
+Following previous work, precision-recall curves are also ploted to compare the performance of different methods.
+In the following, we will compare the performance of our msmsfnet with state-of-the-art deep learning based edge detectors using these criteria in three publicly available datasets, and a 1-look simulated SAR dataset.